arduino/tooling-rfcs/RFCs/0002-pluggable-discovery.md

 After startup, the tool will just stay idle waiting for commands.
 The available commands are: `HELLO`, `START`, `STOP`, `QUIT`, `LIST` and `START_SYNC`.

-The discovery must not introduce any delay in the protocol and must respond to all commands as fast as possible.
+After each command the client always expect a response from the discovery.
+The discovery must not introduce any delay and must respond to all commands as fast as possible.

 #### HELLO command